1 Overview of cattle production systems

 Part One: Cattle Welfare Assessment

-2 Assessment of cattle welfare: comparison of parameters
+2 Assessment of cattle welfare: common animal-based measures

 4 Human animal-interactions: challenges and ways forward